girarda/alisp/README.md

 __alisp__ is an implementation of Lisp in C. The implementation contains a mark-and-sweep garbage collector and function continuation.

 ## Compile
-* `make gen-cmake` to produce the necessary cmake
-* `make check` to compile and run the unit tests
+Execute the following commands in order to compile and run the unit tests.
+    $ make check gen-cmake
+    $ make check

 ## To do
 * Add missing unit tests for expression.c
-* Add missing unit tests for gc.c
+* Add integration tests for gc.c
 * Add missing unit tests for parser.c
+* Add missing unit tests for builtin.c
 * Assert type in add_symbol_to_table + test
 * Assert atom is pair in car/cdr + test
 * Add useful error messages through macros